0xt4req/Automatic_XSS/README.md

 # For Linux You have to download linux chrome driver.
 You Can download it from the above link.
+      # I'm developing that too.
+So, Comming soon...

 ## Enjoy 😘😘